mjm/courier-feeds/app/views/index.md

 Lists all of the feeds the the service is tracking.
 Returns a JSON array with information about all tracked feeds.

+### GET `/users/:user_id/feeds`

+Lists the feeds registered to a particular user.
+Returns a JSON array in the same format as `/feeds`.

+> **Note**: `courier-feeds` does not track information about users.
+> Users are referenced by their ID exclusively.
+> You can potentially register feeds for users that do not actually exist.